-- Time: 8:30-10 minutes (only valid if timed with stopwatch) - Time violations (30 second grace period-10:30 can place first, 10:35 cannot), (deduct points for any significant deviation from optimal time frame).

-• NO NOTES (PAPER • OR DIGITAL)

-- Those using notes can not rank first in the round. - Organized, flows, easy-to-follow, clear message, entertaining. - Your opinion on the topic should not influence the ranking.
+- Time: 8:30-10 minutes (only valid if timed with stopwatch) - Time violations cannot place first (30 second grace period-10:30 can place first, 10:35 cannot). - NO NOTES (PAPER OR DIGITAL) - Those using notes can not rank first in the round. - Organized, flows, easy-to-follow, clear message, entertaining. - Your opinion on the topic should not influence the ranking.